mitchellhenke/ex_link_shortener/README.md

 Simple link shortener using Plug.

-A POST to `/make_short_link` where the request body contains the link to be shortened will return a shortened link in the response body.
+A form POST to `/shorten_url` where the request body is url-encoded with a `url` key and a url in the value will return a shortened url in the body.

 Any GET requests to that link will hopefully redirect to the original link relatively quickly :)